 For 2017, haul restriction timing in Area E was adjusted to reflect the CSAS publication on E, G, H soft-shell timing.

-Continued C and P compliance monitoring of gear and harvest regulations.
+In 2018/19, there will be continued C & P compliance monitoring of gear and harvest regulations.

 |2||Illegal harvesting and selling of crab from closed areas.

 Crab from FSC fishing only under a consumption advisory warning are being sold commercially.

 Some commercial vessels continue to fish in closed areas or during closure periods.

 |To meet conservation objectives and ensure healthy and productive fisheries

 To consider health and safety in the development and implementation of management plans, fishery openings and closures.

 To provide access to crab for First Nation FSC, Recreational, and Commercial opportunities.